dhend595/Learning-git/README.md

 # Learning-git
-This is for the Git tutorial
+This is for the Git tutorial.